 PHAC is also updating its interim infection, prevention and control (IPC) guidance for use by health care professionals.
 This updated guidance will be released in the next few days, and is based on the experience of international and domestic partners.
 It will be further informed by National Advisory Committee on Immunizations (NACI) recommendations in the coming weeks.

 Public health partners across the country are collaborating and coordinating closely in light of the arrival of monkeypox in Canada.
 Federal, provincial and territorial Chief Medical Officers of Health (CMOHs) are meeting regularly to discuss this evolving investigation, and actions for identifying, treating and preventing further illnesses in Canada.

 The global understanding of the monkeypox virus is still evolving.
 To this end, the PHAC NML is performing whole genome sequencing, an enhanced fingerprint analysis, on Canadian samples of monkeypox.
 This sequencing will help our experts understand the chains of transmission occurring in Canada.
 Furthermore, Canada is also working closely with international health partners to set the global research agenda for monkeypox at the WHO's upcoming Research and Development Blueprint meeting.

-The Government of Canada will continue to work with the provinces and territories to respond to the evolving situation, and will continue to provide updates to the public as new information becomes available.
+The Government of Canada will continue to work with the provinces and territories to assess the risks to people in Canada, respond to the evolving situation, and continue to provide updates to the public as new information becomes available.

 SOURCE Public Health Agency of Canada